 The Footer/Stem-Wall, which the bale sit on, is 18" wide and made of a Portland cement, pumice mix (no sand).
 This has created an unheard of 20 R-value for a concrete base.
 (Concrete/sand mix commonly used is R-3 and acts as conductor of the cold rather than as an insulator.)

-Water: A water well would cost $8K to $10K, if you decide to drill a well.
+Water Well: A water well would cost $8K to $10K, if you decide to drill a well.
 This cost is part of the $20K estimated to complete the house.
 Water is available and shallow in the area - neighbors hit water at 60 ft. to 100 + ft.).
-If you require a well, I will guarantee the cost of drilling the first well for sure water by 300 feet.
-Initially, I decided to put off drilling a well so I could apply the my funds toward building the house and getting a roof over my head, meanwhile, I chose to haul my water.
+If you require a well, I will guarantee the cost of drilling the first well for sure water by 300 feet or give you a $12,000 discount on the price of the house if you wish to install a well later.
+Initially, I decided to put off drilling a well so I could apply my funds toward building the house and getting a roof over my head, meanwhile, I chose to haul my water.